-Now if you passed this point and you find it too easy for you, then you can do the vertical shin squat.
-Grab the suspension trainer handles and then you will lean back.
-You are trying to keep the shin vertical.
-You will bring the hips down about 90 degree angle but then ideally try to go a little bit deeper.
-So your hips are passing the knees and then coming back up.
+If you find this too easy, then you can do the vertical shin squat.
+Grab the suspension trainer handles and lean back, trying to keep your shins vertical.
+Bring your hips down to around a 90-degree angle, ideally trying to go a little bit deeper.
+Your hips are passing your knees and then returning back up.

 When you go to a 90-degree angle, you are mainly working the quads and the front of the thigh.
-When you get below 90-degree angle, you are working the glutes.
-When the shin is vertical, it puts a least amount of stress in the knee joint in the squatting movement.
-If you don’t have a suspension trainer, you can grab the door frame or something really secure that does not go anywhere to hold your body weight and then lean back and go through that movement.
-When it comes to the door knobs, be cautious because you might rip it off.
+If you get below a 90-degree angle, you are working the glutes.
+When the shin is vertical, it puts the least amount of stress on the knee joint in the squatting movement.
+If you don’t have a suspension trainer, you can grab a door frame or something really secure.
+Lean back and go through the movement.
+Be cautious of using door knobs as they might rip off.

-The more you stand or the more you bend your knees, the more stress is being put on that knee.
-The least amount of the stress on the knee is when you are in a lying down position compared to sitting or standing.
-So if you don’t have to stand, just sit down or lay down to take away unnecessary stress.
-Now if you keep your knee in a bending position for example, you sit with your legs underneath you while sitting, you put more stress on your knee.
-It is better to sit with your legs straight to put less stress on the knee and eliminate unnecessary stress.
+The more you stand or bend your knees, the more stress is being put on your knees.
+Lying down places the least amount of stress on the knee, in comparison to sitting or standing.
+If you don’t have to stand, sit down, or lie down to take away unnecessary stress.
+If you keep your knees in a bending position by sitting with your legs underneath you, more stress is placed on your knees.
+It is better to sit with your legs extended straight out to eliminate unnecessary stress.

-I recommend icing the knees for 10 to 15 minutes.
-Cool down the knees with ice if you are walking or standing for a long period of time.
-Take a bag of ice, put a towel on the knee and then place the ice bag on top of the towel.
+I recommend icing your knees for 10 to 15 minutes.
+Cool down your knees with ice if you are walking or standing for a long period of time.
+Take a bag of ice, put a towel on your knee and then place the ice bag on top of the towel.
 Everyone responds differently when it comes to icing and how long they can handle it.
-Remember, there is no ice burning happening on the skin that is why we put the towel on the knees and then you can see what works better for you.
+Remember, put a towel on your skin to avoid a burning sensation.

 So there you go, those are the six-step knee pain treatment at home.
 These steps will drastically help your knee pain.